 Hailed as ‘exuberant’, ‘superb’ and a ‘force to be reckoned with’, acclaimed Australian conductor Jessica Gethin has been praised by audiences and critics alike for her stellar musicianship, vibrant energy and charismatic stage presence.

-Listed by Limelight Magazine in the ‘Top Twenty Australian Artists of the Year’ for 2017, Jessica’s musical experience covers a wide range of genres, with an international schedule seeing her perform throughout the United States, Asia, New Zealand, Australia and beyond.
-She is fast being recognised for her repertoire diversity, as she moves effortlessly between conducting core symphonic works, to mainstage opera, ballet and film score.
+Listed by Limelight Magazine in the ‘Top Twenty Australian Artists of the Year’ for 2017, Jessica’s musical experience covers a wide range of genres, with an international schedule seeing her perform throughout Asia, New Zealand, the United States, Australia and beyond.
+She is fast being recognised for her repertoire diversity, as she moves effortlessly between conducting core symphonic works, mainstage opera and ballet to contemporary and film score.

 Winner of the Brian Stacey Emerging Australian Conductor Award in 2015, Jessica was listed by Limelight Magazine in the ‘Top Twenty Australian Artists of the Year’ for 2017 as well as one of Australian Financial Review’s ‘100 Most Influential Women’ in Australia for 2015.
 In 2019, Jessica was announced as a finalist in the West Australian of the Year Awards for her contribution to the arts.
 Jessica was the recipient of a 2016 Winston Churchill Fellowship for Performance Excellence in Classical Music, as well as inaugural alumna of the Dallas Opera’s Hart Institute for Women Conductors, where she has since returned to the company as both Conductor and Assistant Conductor.
 Her performance of Beethoven Symphony No 7 with the Perth Chamber Orchestra was voted ‘Top Ten Best of the West’ by the West Australian in 2015.